In The Name of Allah, The Beneficent, The Merciful

 It is interesting to note that the earliest Muslim commentators as producing all of the psychological and behavioral traits that characterize the contemporary secular individual have understood this assault of Satan.
 Ibn Kathir relates the following passage in his commentary on this verse:

 assault from in front means he will cause them to doubt about the Hereafter.
-From behind

 means he will make them excessive in their craving for the World.
-From the right means he will cause them confusion concerning their religion.
-From the left means he will make sin
+From

 appealing to them.
-(This quote is from memory thus there may be slight changes from the
+(This quote is from memory thus there may be slight

-original wording
+original wording)

 When one views the damage which has been wrought by secularism in the Christian world, and the nature of the damage which is currently manifesting itself in the Muslim world, one can readily see the accuracy of Ibn 'Abbas' explanation.
 In the Muslim world, the reality of a life after death seems the furthest thing from many people's mind.
 The obsession with the World, which drives Muslim participation in a new globalized consumer culture, is too clear to warrant further comment.
 Increasingly large numbers of Muslims feel deprived if growing arrays of labels and logos aren’t plastered over their clothing.
 The confusion in the Din is apparent in the expanding ranks of the religiously noncommitted, and the increasing pettiness of the issues being vehemently argued by the committed.
 The appeal of sin can be gauged by the ubiquitous nature of the satellite dishes which adorn the rooftops of houses throughout the Muslim world and the increased viewing of soft and hard pornography which those dishes facilitate.